Lemmons/minecraft-spot/README.md

 Currently only supports [FTB](https://www.feed-the-beast.com/) modded versions of minecraft.

 ## Usage
-The easiest way to get going is to add this as a terraform module in your aws terraform infrastructure.
+WARNING: OUT OF DATE - NEEDS TO BE UPDATED FOR LATEST REFACTOR The easiest way to get going is to add this as a terraform module in your aws terraform infrastructure.

 Below is an example of what this might look like: